Miro0o/Docs-Notes/Information Science & Computer Science/🧮 Mathematics/🤼‍♀️ Mathematical Logic/😶‍🌫️ Theory of Computation/Theory of Computation.md

 - [Sipers-computation-3rd-solutions](https://github.com/gaurangsaini/sipser-computation-3rd-solutions)
 - This book focuses on three traditionally central areas of the theory of computation: automata, computability, and complexity.
 They are linked by the question:
 	- What are the fundamental capabilities and limitations of computers?
-- This question goes back to the 1930s when mathematical logicians first began to explore the meaning of computation.
-Technological advances since that time have greatly increased our ability to compute and have brought this question out of the realm of theory into the world of practical concern.

 📂 https://hackmd.io/2AqODdrtTOuj6fb5uMDZYw?view
 The goal is to build a collection of videos for an undergraduate Theory of Computation course.
 We hope that this collection of videos would be a useful community resource for flipped classes.
 The intent is that these videos can be used in a flipped class format.
 The flipped format has been quite successful for other topics and seems well suited to remote teaching that many of us are doing.
 The instructor can choose to use these videos in whatever fashion he/she thinks best.
 These videos will ideally be supplemented by classroom discussion, practice exercises and assignments as part of the course.